 Skype: I find Skype to be the most globally accepted tool for making calls (audio AND video) from your computer and mobile devices.
 You can even use it for multi-person calls and screensharing.

-Wave: this is my favorite free financial/accounting tool.
-It's an easy-to-use tool that is great for online businesses to use for invoicing as well as tracking receipts and expenses.
+Wave: this is a fantastic free financial/accounting website with apps for your mobile devices.
+Wave is an easy-to-use tool that is great for online businesses to use for invoicing as well as tracking receipts and expenses.

 Canva: this is where I'll tell you to go if you are in the DIY season of creating graphics for your business or organization.
 Got questions on how to use it?
 Let me know!